Admissions Policy for 2024/25

 The school co-operates with the Hertfordshire Fair Access Protocol for children who are hard to place.
 These children will be given priority over children on the waiting list and may be admitted even if the school is full.

-In the event of there being a greater demand for admission than there are places available, the following criteria will be applied in the order set out below:-
+If there is a greater demand for admission than there are places available, the following criteria will be applied in the order set out below:-

 1) ‘Looked-after’ children, and children who were previously ‘looked after’ but immediately thereafter became subject to an adoption, child arrangement or special guardianship order.
 This includes previously ‘looked after’ children who appear (to the admissions authority) to have been in state care outside England and who ceased to be in state care as a result of being adopted.